trilemma-dev/SecureXPC/FAQ.md

 ## Write idiomatic Swift
 While both can be used from Swift via its language bridging functionality, doing so requires significant non-idiomatic Swift usage throughout much of the codebase that it touches.
-For example to use `NSXPCConnection` requires that all data transferred over the XPC connection be annotated with `@objc`, conform to `NSSecureCoding` and be a `class` - `struct`s are not supported.
+For example to use `NSXPCConnection` requires that all data transferred over the XPC connection be annotated with `@objc`, conform to `NSSecureCoding` and be a `class` as `struct`s and `enum`s are not supported.
 Usage of the C API requires considerable manual boxing and unboxing of data types and with unsafe access required to transfer types such as string.
+In comparison, SecureXPC uses `Codable` and the Swift compiler will automatically generate conformance for simple `struct`s and `enum`s.

+## It's simple
+XPC is very powerful, but can also be quite arcane.
+SecureXPC offers a simple yet powerful client server API.
+This is done by supporting most common scenarios while excluding a few less common ones.
+For example it takes just a few lines of code for your app to asynchronously call your server and get back a reponse.
+Only a little bit more code is needed for your client to receive an `AsyncThrowingStream` which can be populated as needed by the server.

+This simplicity is achieved in a few key ways:
+- Full Swift concurrency (`async` and `await`) support means there's no need to use callback closures
+- Bi-directional functionality is exposed as an `AsyncThrowingStream` instead of adhoc function calls and/or polling
+- Routing is built into SecureXPC, you don't have to roll your own solution as you would when using the C API
+- Security is automatic in most cases

 ## It's secure
 Mach services are by default accessible to any other non-sandboxed process on the system.
 This can (and often has\*) resulted in serious security vulnerabilities.
-This is rather obviously true for services running as root such as those installed with `SMJobBless`, but is also applicable for even sandboxed Mach services such as a login item which has been granted permissions to system resources such as the user's microphone or camera.
+This is rather obviously true for services running as root such as those installed with `SMJobBless`, but is also applicable for even sandboxed Mach services such as a login item which has been granted permissions to system resources such as the Mac's microphone or camera.

 SecureXPC automatically validates incoming connections for many types of common services such as those installed with `SMJobBless` and login items.
 For those not automatically supported, a simple declarative API allows for specifying